2021–22 PFC CSKA Moscow season: November

-CSKA lost there second game in a row on 6 November, suffering a 4–1 defeat to Sochi at the Fisht Olympic Stadium.
+CSKA lost their second game in a row on 6 November, suffering a 4–1 defeat to Sochi at the Fisht Olympic Stadium.
 After being 3-0 down at half time, to goals from Artur Yusupov and a brace from Mateo Cassierra, Bakhtiyar Zaynutdinov pulled one goal back in the 57th minute before Igor Yurganov retorted Sochi's three goal advantage late on to secure the win.

 On 8 November, Cédric Gogoua left CSKA by mutual consent.

 On 21 November, CSKA hosted Khimki in their 15th round match of the Premier League at the VEB Arena.
 In the 15th minute Bruno Fuchs was shown a straight red card for a professional foul on Kemal Ademi inside the penalty box.
 Ademi missed the ensuing penalty, with the match end as a 0–0 draw.

 On 28 November, CSKA lost 0–2 to Zenit St.Petersburg to end the month in 6th position after a month where they gained 1 point from a possible 9.